Copenhagen: 21st century

-In December 2009 Copenhagen gained international prominence when it hosted the worldwide climate meeting COP15.
+In December 2009 Copenhagen hosted the worldwide climate meeting COP15.
 In 2019 Copenhagen was crowned the best swimming city by CNN and Copenhagen harbour now has 13 official swimming zones and three harbour baths.
 Illegal bathers are fined by the police.

 On 3 July 2022, three people were killed in a shooting at Field's mall in Copenhagen.
 Police chief inspector Søren Thomassen announced the arrest of a 22-year-old man and said that the police cannot rule out an act of terrorism.